Munich, Germany

 - When dining in Munich, it is customary to greet others with a friendly "Guten Appetit" before starting your meal.

-- Tipping in restaurants is common, with 5-10% of the total bill being a standard practice.
+- Tipping is common in restaurants, with 5-10% of the bill considered a standard gratuity.

 #